 This is the stage at which you’re hopefully beginning to feel a little better, and ready for activity.

-Once you're feeling a bit stronger and want to keep it up or progress, there are lots more resources to try within our Active at Home hub.
-There are activities for all abilities, and all of them can be tailored so they can be seated if required.
+Once you’re feeling a bit stronger and want to progress, there are lots more resources to try within our Active at Home hub.
+You can tailor all these activities to your abilities, and do them seated if required.

 Remember, recovering from illness can be a long road, and you may feel more tired on some days.
 This is fine, just stay positive and keep at it.